rimpi1612/Crowd-Sale/README.md

 * `RefundablePostDeliveryCrowdsale`

-We will need to provide parameters for all of the features of our crowdsale, such as the `name`, `symbol`, `wallet` for fundraising, `goal`, etc. Feel free to configure these parameters to our liking.
+We will need to provide parameters for all of the features of our crowdsale, such as the `name`, `symbol`, `wallet` for fundraising, `goal`, etc.

 We can hardcode a `rate` of 1, to maintain parity with Ether units (1 TKN per Ether, or 1 TKNbit per wei).
 If we'd like to customize our crowdsale rate, follow the [Crowdsale Rate](https://docs.openzeppelin.com/contracts/2.x/crowdsales#crowdsale-rate) calculator on OpenZeppelin's documentation.
 Essentially, a token (TKN) can be divided into TKNbits just like Ether can be divided into wei.
 When using a `rate` of 1, just like 1000000000000000000 wei is equal to 1 Ether, 1000000000000000000 TKNbits is equal to 1 TKN.